Premiership of John Edward Brownlee: Sexual sterilization

 The 1920s Progressive movement of which the Brownlee government was a part advocated eugenics, including the sexual sterilization of so-called "mental defectives" to improve the genetic quality of the human race.
-First-wave feminists such as Nellie McClung made public appeals to "save" mentally retarded girls from pregnancy.
+First-wave feminists such as Nellie McClung made public appeals to "save" intellectually disabled girls from pregnancy.
 The medical profession suggested that many inmates of insane asylums could be safely released but for the concern that they would procreate.
 In 1928, the Brownlee government introduced the Sexual Sterilization Act, allowing a Board of Examination—jointly nominated by the University of Alberta Senate and the College of Physicians—to mandate the sterilization of any psychiatric patient if it was "unanimously of the opinion that the patient might be safely discharged if the danger of procreation with its attendant risk of multiplication of the evil by transmission of the disability to progeny were eliminated".
 Permission of the patient was nominally required, but permission of the nearest relative could be substituted in cases where the board considered the patient not mentally competent.

 Henry Wise Wood was an important ally of Brownlee's in the UFA.

 The Liberals and Conservatives opposed the bill, as did two of the five Labour members.
 Nor were the UFA members unanimous in the legislation's support: Maurice Conner abstained, and thirteen others—including Archibald Matheson, who had made early attempts to have the bill die on the order paper—were absent for the final vote.
 Even so, the bill passed by a vote of 31 to 11.
 The next day, posters appeared along Jasper Avenue advocating the sterilization of George Hoadley, Brownlee's Minister of Health and the bill's sponsor.